 You could also install a ceiling fan if your garage permits.
 Typically, garages need to be at least 8 feet tall to install a ceiling fan.
 You must also make sure the blades of the ceiling fans are between 7 and 9 feet above your garage floor and between 10 and 12 inches under the ceiling.

 Before you decide to incorporate air conditioning into your garage, you should think about how often you’re using it and how cold you need it to get.
 If you spend a lot of your time in your garage and determine air conditioning is a necessity for your garage, consider installing a window air conditioner unit or a portable floor unit as a more affordable airflow option.

 6. Keep Your Garage Clean and Organized

 Keeping a clean, organized garage will also benefit you in the hot summer months as airflow can circulate better when there’s no clutter around your garage.
 As some other added methods you could incorporate to beat the heat, consider installing some attic vents for heat to escape through or put in a dehumidifier for humidity control to prevent your garage from feeling like a summer swamp.
 Protect your belongings and work in comfort by discovering the best approaches for how to keep a garage cool in summer.

 Trust EXL Garage Doors to Install Your Insulation and Keep Your Garage Temperature Under Control

-Whether you’re looking for an insulation kit or a complete door replacement, EXL Garage Doors can provide you with quality materials at a great value and professional installation and maintenance services for any of your garage door needs.
+Whether you’re looking for an insulation kit or a complete door replacement, EXL Garage Doors can provide you with quality materials at great value and professional installation and maintenance services for any of your garage door needs.
 With more than 20 years of experience serving the Gallatin, Franklin and Nashville, Tennessee, don’t wait to see what we can do for you.
-Request a free estimate or contact us to start your garage update today.
+Request a free estimate or contact us to start your garage remodel today.